 Share your interest and enthusiasm about gardening while you learn more about plants and insects by volunteering at Texas Discovery Gardens.
 You can help us teach school children, work with plant propagation, and assist with office tasks, marketing and PR.
 You can serve us at the Gardens or from the comfort of your home.

-Volunteers at Texas Discovery Gardens include people that love nature and human interaction, such as community members, Master Gardeners, Master Naturalists, and Rotary Club members.
+Volunteers at Texas Discovery Gardens love nature-- and sharing that love with other!
+Join Master Gardeners, Master Naturalists, Rotary Club members, and DFW residents who are interested in our environment.
 No prior experience is required -- you just need to have a desire to learn about nature and to convey your knowledge to our visitors!

-New volunteers should complete a Volunteer Application and mail it, along with the registration fee, to the Outreach Manager.
+New volunteers should complete a Volunteer Application and mail or email it to the Outreach Manager.
 (See the mailing address at the bottom of the page.)
-Or you can bring the application in-person Monday-Saturday from 10 a.m. to 5 p.m.
+Or you can bring the application in-person.
 (Our volunteer manager is in the office Tuesday-Saturday.)

 Did you know volunteers can attend Garden Walks for FREE?
 Garden walks are typically on the third Saturday each month from 11 am to noon.
 See the schedule for upcoming Garden Walks here.